grafana/grafana/docs/sources/http_api/dashboard.md

 `DELETE /api/dashboards/db/:slug`

 Will delete the dashboard given the specified slug.
-Slug is the url friendly version of the dashboard title.
+Slug is the URL friendly version of the dashboard title.

 **Example Request**: